top of page

 Most People Don’t Need a Better Explanation.
 They Need Less Explanation.

-The instinct is to make your answer sound acceptable.
+The instinct is to make your answer sound acceptable- to really dive in and explain the who's, what's, why's and how's.

 Short, neutral answers work because they signal certainty.